 The researchers chose mitochondrial DNA (mtDNA) analysis.
 Due to its high copy number (hundreds per cell), rapid evolution rate and strict maternal inheritance mtDNA is the most suitable DNA type for looking at ancient remains.

-Three regions of the mtDNA genome can be analyzed – two hypervariable non-coding regions (HVR1 and HVR2), and a coding region.
+Three regions of the mtDNA genome are amenable to DNA analyses – two hypervariable non-coding regions (HVR1 and HVR2), and a coding region.
 The DNA profile (based on HVR1 and HVR2) from the skeletal remains was a perfect match to the DNA profile from the hair samples.

 Not only that, the mtDNA profile was extremely rare in existing databases.
 This was further evidence that the skeletal and hair samples are from the same person.